hutchgrant/wc-markdown-loader/readme.md

 npm i prismjs
 ```

 Prism is required within your application for syntax highlighting.
-See [babel prismjs instructions](https://github.com/mAAdhaTTah/babel-plugin-prismjs) for bundle optimization.
 By default, we're using the twilight theme.
 You can override that as well.

 ## Usage